jana4al/bio-degradable-e-commerce-application/README.md

 2. PayPal payment gateway
 3. Inventory capability
 4. Postgres database integration
-5. Deploy in AWS or Azure
+5. Deploy in AWS or Azure with containerization